ROMANOVS IN CRIMEA |

 In 1825, the Oreanda Estate, lying 6 km to the west of Yalta, was bought by the crown for Alexander I. Thus, the Oreanda Estate became the first Imperial residence on the Southern Coast of the Crimea.

-In 1860, the Livadia Estate (19 km to the west of Yalta), adjoining the Oreanda Estate, was bought for Alexander II.
-Needless to say, the small town of Yalta was turned into a fashionable resort because of this neighbourhood.
 Present-day Greater Yalta extends in a narrow band for 75 km along the Black Sea coast, including such seaside resorts as Yalta proper, Alupka, Gurzuf, Miskhor, Koreiz, and Simeiz.